top of page

 Seared Scallops with Hollandaise & Crispy Bacon

-Prep Time: 15 minutes
+Prep Time: 15 mins

-Yield: 2 servings (3 medium sized scallops per person for an appetizer, 5-6 per person for an entree)
+Yield: 2 servings (3 medium sized scallops per person for an appetizer, or 5-6 per person for an entree)

 What You'll Need: